keeema/bobril-samples/articles/05_bobril-bobril-build.md

 -u, --union <sourcePath1,sourcePath2,destinationPath>  - Makes union from paths.

 -s, --subtract <sourcePath1,sourcePath2,destinationPath> - Makes subtract of paths.
--->

 To update items in .json file in translations according to your code you must use command

-bb2 b -u 1 (more in chapter *Build commands*)
+bb b -u 1 (more in chapter *Build commands*)

 ### Build commands

 Bobril builds allows to manage build process by parameters.

-bb2 build|b [options] Full build including all mentioned operations.
+bb build|b [options] Full build including all mentioned operations.
 Builds just once, serves generated files to dist folder and stops.

 #### Options